Introduction to Algorithms

 There are many important algorithms that are commonly covered in technical interviews.
 Here is a list of some common algorithms that you might be expected to know:

-. - Search algorithms: algorithms for searching a list of items, such as
+- Search algorithms: algorithms for searching a list of items, such as linear search,binary search, andternary search.

-. - Graph algorithms: algorithms for working with graphs, such as
+- Graph algorithms: algorithms for working with graphs, such as Depth-First Search (DFS),Breadth-First Search (BFS), and shortest path algorithms (e.g.,Dijkstra's algorithmandA*).

 - Dynamic programming: algorithms for solving problems by breaking them down into smaller subproblems and storing the results to avoid unnecessary recomputation.